Switzerland Mountains

 Record breaking trails

 Switzerland is home to an extensive and unparalleled network of hiking trails, record-breaking by its length, density, diversity, and well-marked signage.
-With around 65,000 kilometers (40,389 miles) of trails, there are options for every level of hiker, from easy day-hiking trails to challenging alpine long-distance trails such as the Via Alpina.
+With around 65,000 kilometers (40,389 miles) of trails, there are options for every level of hiker, from easy day-hikes to challenging alpine long-distance trails such as the Via Alpina.

 Grindelwald & Eiger